Sedalia Golf Course

 Par 4

-This par 4 offers many challenges from tee to green.
-The tee shot is semi-blind and from an elevated tee, a nice draw is the shot of choice.
-The approach is to an elevated green, protected by 3 green side bunkers and severe slope from back to front.
-Hit this green and par is not yet guaranteed.
-It takes great speed control to lag on this green, just two putt and move on.
+This par 4 offers many challenges from tee to the green.
+The tee shot is semi-blind & from an elevated tee, a nice draw is the shot of choice.
+The approach is to an elevated green, protected by 3 green side bunkers & severe slope from back to front.
+Hit this green & par is not yet guaranteed.
+It takes great speed control to lag on this green, just two putt & move on.

 Hole #17